siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 u^2 + v^2 := (u + v)^2
 ```

-This is the defining axiom of ultrareal addition.
+This is the defining axiom of aligned ultrareal addition.

 Expanded into old notation: